A persons gotta eat, right? Are you packing enough bugout food and water in your bag? The right food?

 The Bag – Bugout Food Kit

-The options are endless and you have to find what works best for you, your pack, and circumstances.
+The options are endless and you have to find what works best for you, your pack, and your circumstances.
 For me, right now I’m using US Military MOLLE sustainment pouches (Amazon partner link).

 One for my bugout bag and one for my get-home bag.
 My EDC bag just has a few protein bars in it.
 My INCH bag?
 Well, that’s a whole different animal best suited for another time.